ambisonictoolkit/atk-reaper/license & readme/readme.md

 Reporting issues
 ----------------

 For issues pertaining to the ATK for Reaper plugins, please e-mail [trond.lossius@bek.no](mailto:trond.lossius@bek.no).

-&nbsp;

 Alternatively you can use the JS plugins issue tracker:

 * [http://www.ambisonictoolkit.net/wiki/tiki-view_tracker.php?trackerId=6](http://www.ambisonictoolkit.net/wiki/tiki-view_tracker.php?trackerId=6)

 &nbsp;

-If you end up using the plugins for some project, we would be more than interested to know!
+If you use the plugins for some project, we would be more than interested to know!
 You can either mail us information, or add it to the wiki at: